 Due to their enormously successful and ever-expanding list of films, Pixar’s distribution partner, Disney, soon realized that the overwhelming majority of their profits in animation were coming from a company they didn’t even own.
 Not wanting to let the deal dissolve over time, Disney acquired Pixar on May 5, 2006 (after a series of negotiations and Pixar shareholder approval) for $7.4 billion dollars.

-As Pixar passes this 30 year milestone, we congratulate the employees on their hard work and dedication to entertaining audiences around the globe with their unique vision.
+As Pixar passes this 30-year milestone, we congratulate the employees on their hard work and dedication to entertaining audiences around the globe with their unique vision.
 Their stories have made us laugh and cry (or more realistically…sob).
 Their technical achievements have made our eyes pop and jaws drop as we witnessed scenes we thought were impossible to craft on a computer.

-Although this post is a high level summary of Pixar’s history, this is our simple way of thanking Pixar for entertaining us for 30 years with their brilliant artistry.
+Although this post is a high-level summary of Pixar’s history, this is our simple way of thanking Pixar for entertaining us for 30 years with their brilliant artistry.
 Here’s to “infinity and beyond”.

 We’d love to hear your love for Pixar on their 30th anniversary as well — in one sentence, describe what Pixar means to you, tell us how their work has made you feel, or simply list the film that impacted you the most.
 Bonus points if you know why we used the character we did in the lead image for this post (comment below)?

-The official Walt Disney site posted a 6 minute video of John Lasseter reminiscing about the last 30 years at Pixar.
-Although a lot of the information has been talked about previously, we really enjoyed when he talked about the wrap party for Toy Story — you could almost see the change in his face and it felt like a very real moment as he reflected on this proud moment.
+The official Walt Disney site posted a 6-minute video of John Lasseter reminiscing about the last 30 years at Pixar.
+Although a lot of the information has been talked about previously, we really enjoyed it when he talked about the wrap party for Toy Story — you could almost see the change in his face and it felt like a very real moment as he reflected on this proud moment.